stoneyrh/gSOAP/gsoap/ios_plugin/README.md

 @section ios_http_auth HTTP Authentication

-To support authentication when access is denied (HTTP 401 error) as the client tries to connect, enable HTTP authentication as follows.
+To support authentication when access is denied (HTTP 401 error) when the client tries to connect, enable HTTP authentication as follows.

 Basic authentication is simply enabled at the client-side by setting the `soap.userid` and `soap.passwd` strings to a username and password,